Immanuel-maingi/alx-system_engineering-devops/0x00-shell_basics/README.md

 # The long format
 * Script 1-specified shell to execute the commands that follow in the script
 * Script 2-Display current directory contents in a long format

+# Hidden files
+* Script 1-specified shell to execute the commands that follow in the script
+* Script 2-Display current directory contents, including hidden files (starting with .).
+Use the long format

+#  I love numbers
+* Script 1-specified shell to execute the commands that follow in the script
+* Script 2-Display current directory contents